MichaelKim/lyra/README.md

 - Scroll bar
   - Screen's scroll bar should only scroll song rows, not the title, search bar, or header row of table
   - Sidebar scroll bar should only scroll playlists?

+Bugs:

+- Uncontrolled to controlled component warning
+  - On song item edit, switching focus for the first time

 Long term features: